 Baby A., the preemie who only weighed 14 ounces at birth.
 He lived and went home after almost five months in NICU.
 He fought like a Gladiator.
 He was blind and had Cerebral Palsy.

 Baby K., she was born at term with a heart defect that couldn’t be repaired.
-She lived for three months and died on Father’s Day.
+She lived for several weeks and died on Father’s Day.
 Sometimes, it felt odd to have a full-term baby in the NICU.
 Every nurse in the unit wanted to be assigned to her care.

 Baby R., her mother went into preterm labor at 30 weeks gestation.
 In time her labor stopped and she was sent home on bed rest.
 She was readmitted at term and in labor.
 At the family’s request I was assigned to be her labor nurse and the nursery nurse.